Chocolate Chess Pie Recipe – Chocolate Chess Pie is a quintessential Southern chocolate pie. Get this family favorite chocolate pie recipe.

 You’ll love it.

-- Pour mixture into 9 inch unbaked pie shell and bake for 35-40 minutes.
+- Pour mixture into 9 inch unbaked pie shell and bake for about 55 minutes.
 The center of the pie will be a bit soft.
 Allow to cool on a wire rack for at least an hour before slicing.
 The pie will continue to set as it cools.